 - Theresa Gattung: Theresa is a business leader, philanthropist, and investor.
 She has extensive experience in companies of all types, from large corporates to successful start-ups, and is involved in several not-for-profit philanthropic interests.

 - Naomi Hughes: Naomi is a small-business owner, founder, and director, with experience in managing and delivering employment and business support, education, and mentoring programmes.
 Naomi has extensive networks in the Māori business community.

-- Minnie Baragwanath: Minnie is a social entrepreneur, independent consultant, author and coach who has spent much of her life advancing an accessible Aotearoa for people living with disability or access needs.
-She has founded and led a number of social change organisations.
+- Minnie Baragwanath: Minnie is a social entrepreneur, independent consultant, author, and coach who has spent much of her life advancing an accessible Aotearoa for people living with disability or access needs.
+She has founded and led several social change organisations.
 These have included accessibility entrepreneurship programs, as well as those to advance the employment of access citizens.

-- Theresa Rongonui: Theresa is the Director of Learning and Organisation Development at New Zealand Trade and Enterprise, where she contributes to work on reducing gender and ethnic pay gaps, Te Ao Māori strategy, and wāhine Māori retention.
+- Theresa Rongonui: Theresa is the Executive Director of Go Media NZ, and the Director of Learning and Organisation Development at New Zealand Trade and Enterprise, where she contributes to work on reducing gender and ethnic pay gaps, Te Ao Māori strategy, and wāhine Māori retention.
 She has experience in small business, leadership, and workforce development.

-- Melissa Ansell-Bridges (NZCTU): Melissa is National Secretary of the NZCTU.
-She is skilled and experienced in improving the working lives of New Zealanders, with a particular focus on workers in precarious work, women and young people.
+- Melissa Ansell-Bridges (NZCTU): Melissa is National Secretary of the New Zealand Council of Trade Unions.
+She is skilled and experienced in improving the working lives of New Zealanders, with a particular focus on workers in precarious work, women, and young people.

 - Lyn McMorran (BusinessNZ): Lyn is Executive Director of the Financial Services Federation, the industry body representing responsible and ethical finance and leasing providers.
 She is President of the Australasian Society of Association Executives and a member of the Insurance and Financial Services Ombudsman Scheme.